-UPMA solves this issue by offering accounts denominated in U.S. Silver or Gold coin.
-Since the Reagan years the Treasury of the United States has minted U.S dollars in the form of gold and silver coins.
-These coins are considered legal tender just like Federal Reserve notes.
-This means that transactions made with gold or silver coins are not considered barter transactions, therefore, the transactions can not be taxed as if they were barter transactions.
+The UPMA solves this issue by offering accounts denominated in U.S. Silver or Gold coin.
+Since the time of President Reagan, the Treasury of the United States has minted U.S dollars in the form of gold and silver coins.
+These coins are legal tender just like Federal Reserve notes.
+This means transactions made with gold or silver coins are not considered barter transactions, and therefore can not be taxed as such.